sebastiangeiger01/bikesharing/deliverables/deployment.md

 For more details for the environment variables and their function read [here](/deliverables/doc.md/#databaseconf).

-Change the default admin password after setting up.
+**IMPORTANT: For a safe public deployment, change the default admin password after setting up.
+The ```SECRET_KEY``` and ```SECURITY_PASSWORD_SALT``` must be changed before deployment as well.**

 ## Local
-Deploying this software architecture locally involves several steps that use Docker and Docker Compose:
+Deploying the software locally can be helpful for development and involves several steps that use Docker and Docker Compose.:

 1. Install Docker: Install Docker on your local machine.
 This is required to run the Docker containers for your application and its dependencies.
+Alternatively, install Docker Desktop under https://www.docker.com/products/docker-desktop/ and go to step 3.
 1. Install Docker Compose: Install Docker Compose on your local machine.
 This is used to manage the relationships between the services in your application.
 1. Clone the Repository: Clone the repository containing the code for your application, the docker-compose.yml file, and the env_files.
+The release branch is for full versions of the software, the master branch is for further development.
 1. Build the Images: In the root directory of your cloned repository, use the command `docker-compose build` to build the images for the webapp, database and adminer services.
 1. Start the Services: In the root directory of your cloned repository, use the command `docker-compose up` to start the services defined in the docker-compose.yml.
 1. Verify the Deployment: Verify that your application is running by visiting http://localhost in your web browser.
 The adminer service is available at http://localhost:8080.